What is Branding and How it’s Different from a Logo and Marketing

 Moreover, multimedia is shifting consumers to having more kinds of experiences with their brand.
 The use of interactive websites, Facebook live feeds, social media responses and live cams all help shape a brand.

-In fact, millions (including me) are watching April the Giraffe on a live video cam (as of March 14, 2017) as she prepares to give birth to a baby calf.
+In fact, millions (including me) are watching April the Giraffe on a live video cam (as of March 14, 2017) as she prepares to give birth to a baby calf, can you imagine him on a stroller from the BabyStroller reviews.
 The Animal Adventure Park is exponentially increasing their brand reach and awareness just through this one tactic alone.

 A business can be very organic and as times goes by, the original brand you started with may not fit anymore.
 This has happened to several of our clients where, after several years, they realize their original brand is no longer consistent with their current business model and the market they are serving.It's time to rebrand when positioning is not consistent with your current business modelClick To Tweet